influxdata/docs-v2/content/platform/install-and-deploy/deploying/_index.md

     parent: install-and-deploy-platform
 ---

-There are multiple ways to deploy the InfluxData Platform (also known as the TICK stack).
+There are multiple ways to deploy the InfluxDB 1.x platform (also known as the TICK stack).
 See if one of the following container-based installation options meets your requirements.